eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

   vehicle when using option **--random-depart-offset** {{DT_TIME}}
 - When using the special value *triggered*, the vehicle will depart as soon as a [person enters it](Specification/Persons.md#riding).
+- The special value *begin* will trigger a depart at simulation start.
+  This is especially useful for taxi (or other public transport) fleets.

 ### departLane